ValentynJK/nasa-api-project/notes.md

 4. relate to separation of concern [SoC](https://nalexn.github.io/separation-of-concerns/) and (Layered Architecture)[https://www.vadimbulavin.com/layered-architecture-ios/]
 5. `isNaN(value)` calls .valueOf() of **value** and converts it to number first
 6. Pay attention to the headers
+7. Export functions in the same order as function definitions
+8. request params are **always** strings!!

 ## Questions
 1. Using FormDate object for form submission?